-- To secure your spot on the trip (or a spot on the waiting list if the trip is full), please submit a $50 deposit on your trip fees by January 10, 2021.
+- To secure your spot on the trip (or a spot on the waiting list if the trip is full), please submit a $100 deposit on your trip fees.
 See instruction in the next section.

 Paying for the trip

-- To secure your spot on the trip (or a spot on the waiting list if the trip is full), please submit a $50 deposit on your trip fees by January 10, 2021.
+- To secure your spot on the trip (or a spot on the waiting list if the trip is full), please submit a $100 deposit on your trip fees.

 - The remaining balance of your trip fees is due shortly before departure for ASP.

-- Pay Online.
+- Pay your trip fees ONLINE.
+You may pay just your $100 deposit initially then pay the balance of the trip fees at a later date.
+Alternately, you can pay your full trip cost all at once.
 When you pay online, a processing fee is taken out of the amount paid.
 Please consider checking the box to add 2.5% to your payment to help cover the cost of the processing fee so that the ASP trip gets the full amount of your trip fees.

-- If you would like financial help with the cost of the trip, please contact the ASP trip leadership.
+- If you would like help with the cost of the trip, please contact Jan Russell at Jan@good.org.